Haystack (food): Hawaiian haystacks

-Hawaiian haystacks are particularly popular in Utah and other western states where there is a high percentage of members of the church.
-Commonly served at church potlucks, Hawaiian haystacks are part of what is sometimes referred to as "Mormon Cooking", which also includes such dishes as pretzel jello salad, funeral potatoes and frogeye salad.
+Hawaiian haystacks are particularly popular in Utah and other western states where there is a high percentage of members of The Church of Jesus Christ of Latter-day Saints, who are known as Mormons.
+Thus, Hawaiian haystacks are sometimes called Mormon haystacks.
+Commonly served at church potlucks, Hawaiian haystacks are part of what is sometimes referred to as "Mormon cooking", which also includes such dishes as pretzel jello salad, funeral potatoes and frogeye salad.
+In the community associated with The Church of Jesus Christ of Latter-day Saints, these are better known as Hawaiian haystacks.
+The influence of Asian flavors is perhaps a function of the long-time presence of The Church of Jesus Christ of Latter-day Saints in Hawaii.